philipdowner/dotfiles/README.md

 There are some things that this script can't do automatically (yet).
 For convenience we've listed them out below.

+## Opening apps for the first time

+Many newly downloaded applications will prompt you with a security setting when you open them the first time.
+This is expected.
+[Read the docs](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for more information.

 ## Selecting an iTerm2 theme
 - A default iTerm theme was installed by this script.
 You will need to select it in the iTerm preferences pane.
 In the application menu bar go to `iTerm2 -> Preferences -> Profiles` and select `Eezy Default`.